cloudacademypilot/azure-cosmos-db-app-dev/steps/05_build-a-simple-net-console-app/documentation.md

 8. In the **Explorer** pane verify that you have a `DataTypes.cs` file in your project folder.

-   > This file contains the data classes you will be working with in the following steps.
+   > This file contains the data classes you will be working with in the following steps.If it is not in your project folder, you can copy it from this path in the cloned repo here `C:\Labs\setup\templates\Lab05\DataTypes.cs`

 9. Select the `Program.cs` link in the **Explorer** pane to open the file in the editor.